astropy/astropy/docs/io/fits/usage/headers.rst

     A final point to keep in mind about the :class:`Header` class is that much of its design is intended to abstract away quirks about the FITS format.
-    This is why, for example, it will automatically created CONTINUE and HIEARARCH cards.
+    This is why, for example, it will automatically created CONTINUE and HIERARCH cards.
 The Header is just a data structure, and as user you shouldn't have to worry about how it ultimately gets serialized to a header in a FITS file.

     Though there are some areas where it's almost impossible to hide away the quirks of the FITS format, Astropy tries to make it so that you have to think about it as little as possible.
-If there are any areas where you have concern yourself unncessarily about how the header is constructed, then let help@stsci.edu know, as there are probably areas where this can be improved on even more.
+If there are any areas where you have concern yourself unnecessarily about how the header is constructed, then let help@stsci.edu know, as there are probably areas where this can be improved on even more.